 There are two kinds of MD/PhD programs: (1) the Medical Scientist Training Program (MSTP), funded by the National Institutes of Health (NIH) at 32 schools in the country; and (2) internally-funded non-MSTP MD/PhD programs at 115 schools.
 Generally the MSTP programs are at the more prestigious schools.

 The Medical Scientist Training Program accepts about 150 new students per year in the whole country.
-The grant will fund tuition for both MD and PhD degrees, and provides a stipend of approximately $12,000 per year for living expenses.
-(If you add it all up, it comes to over $250,000 in support!)
+The grant will fund tuition for both MD and PhD degrees, and provides a stipend of approximately $25,000 per year for living expenses.
 You must be in academic medicine throughout the time you are being funded and if you drop the program midway, you must pay back all the money spent on you until that point.
 You will also have an obligation to do research during at least part of your career after receiving the degrees.
 You should know what field you are interested in and apply to schools with appropriately strong departments.
 Your interests must be both sincere and focused: do not bother to apply if you have not already done research.
 Many students accepted into M.D./Ph.D. programs are co-authors of one or more publications in scientific journals at the time they apply.

 Many students are combining degree programs in fields such as medicine and public health or law or business administration.
 Others are combining interests in health with international studies including public policy and economics.
-Please consult with Michael Deibel or William Harvey as you explore these options.
+Please consult with Michael Deibel or Peter Blair as you explore these options.

 Most students find it necessary to obtain some sort of financial aid in order to fund a medical education.
 There are several ways one can pay for medical school expenses including personal income, family or spouse assistance, scholarships, work/study opportunities, and loans.
 Financial aid is usually awarded on the basis of need.
 The majority of medical schools believe that it is the responsibility of the student to pay the primary cost of medical school.
 Sometime during the application process (often once you have been accepted), the individual medical schools will send you financial aid information and applications.
 Most medical schools require that you file the GAPSFAS (Graduate and Professional Schools Financial Aid Service) general application in addition to other forms which vary for each school.
 The GAPSFAS should be completed by early March of the year you intend to start medical school if possible.
 GAPSFAS applications are available from the medical school.
 If you have particular financial aid questions or concerns, it is best to contact the financial aid officer at each school to which you have applied.
 You can start the process now by maintaining a good credit record.
 Watch that credit card debt!!
 Students have been rejected from medical schools due to poor credit records.